Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for the U.K. increased 0.4 percent in March, after increasing 0.4 percent in February and 0.2 percent in January.
-Three of the seven components made positive contributions to the index this month.
-The index now stands at 102.8 (2004=100).
+The Conference Board Leading Economic Index® (LEI) for the U.K. increased 0.6 percent in June, after increasing 0.5 percent in both May and April.
+Six of the seven components made positive contributions to the index this month.
+The index now stands at 111.7 (2004=100).

-The Conference Board Coincident Economic Index® (CEI) for the U.K., a measure of current economic activity, was unchanged in March, after increasing 0.2 percent in February and decreasing 0.2 percent in January.
-The index now stands at 104.1 (2004 = 100).
+The Conference Board Coincident Economic Index® (CEI) for the U.K., a measure of current economic activity, increased 0.1 percent in June, after increasing 0.1 percent in May and 0.4 percent in April.
+The index now stands at 107.2 (2004 = 100).

 The Conference Board LEI for the U.K. aggregates seven economic indicators that measure activity in the U.K., each of which has proven accurate on its own.
 Aggregating individual indicators into a composite index filters out so-called “noise” to show underlying trends more clearly.